coderbrent/bamazon-wk12/README.md

 - Pricing
 - Stock Count

 By using the unique product id, the user can select an item to purchase.
 Once the item has been selected, they are prompted to choose a quantity.
-Once a quantity has been selected, the software decreases the stock count (by the user selected quantity), multiplies the quantity by the products price (to determine a grand total) and presents this information via a console.log to the user.
-If the user requests more items than what is in inventory it will prompt the user that there is not enough stock and the connection closes out.
+Once a quantity has been selected, the stock count decreases (by the user selected quantity), multiplies the quantity by the products price (to determine a grand total) and presents this information via a simple console.log to the user.
+If the user requests more items than what is in inventory it will prompt the user that there is not enough stock and the connection closes.

 ---